 What could this mean for builders in Exeter?

-At CPM builders in Devon we’re always keen to keep up to date with the latest in construction technology, so this development is very exciting.
+At CPM builders Exeter we’re always keen to keep up to date with the latest in construction technology, so this development is very exciting.
 Of course, the products are still in a prototype stage so it will be a long time before the industry sees them become available for mainstream use.

 This could be a great move forwards for Exeter plumbers, electricians and construction workers alike.
 Until then, CPM are maintaining a position at the forefront of the latest recommended professional building practises and equipment.
 If you’d like to find out more about the latest building approaches and news, or are looking into a project on your own property, contact a CPM builder Exeter today for a free expert advice consultation!